-408-3 Applied Cryptography
+408-3 Applied Cryptography.

 This course is a comprehensive introduction to modern cryptography, with an emphasis on the application and implementation of various techniques for achieving message confidentiality, integrity, authentication and non-repudiation.
 Applications to Internet security and electronic commerce will be discussed.
 All background mathematics will be covered in the course.
-Prerequisites: CS 330 with a grade of C or better and MATH 221 or graduate standing.
+Prerequisites: CS 330 with a grade of C or better and MATH 221.

-410-3 Computer Security
+410-3 Computer Security.

 A broad overview of the principles, mechanisms, and implementations of computer security.
 Topics include cryptography, access control, software security and malicious code, trusted systems, network security and electronic commerce, audit and monitoring, risk management and disaster recovery, military security and information warfare, physical security, privacy and copyrights, and legal issues.

-Prerequisite: CS 306 with a grade of C or better or graduate standing.
+Prerequisite: 306 with a grade of C or better.

-412-3 Programming Distributed Applications
+412-3 Programming Distributed Applications.

 This course uses advanced features of the Java programming language to develop networked, distributed, and web-based applications.
 Topics covered include, but are not limited to, sockets, datagrams, the Java security model, threads, multi-tier architectures, Java RMI, Java database connectivity, and Java-based mobile agents.

-Prerequisite: CS 306 with a grade of C or better or graduate standing.
+Prerequisite: CS 306 with a grade of C or better.

-416-3 Compiler Construction
+416-3 Compiler Construction.

 Introduction to compiler construction.
 Design of a simple complete compiler, including lexical analysis, syntactical analysis, type checking, and code generation.

-Prerequisites: CS 306 and CS 311 each with a grade of C or better or graduate standing.
+Prerequisites: 306 and 311 each with a grade of C or better.

-420-3 Distributed Systems
+420-3 Distributed Systems.

 A top-down approach addressing the issues to be resolved in the design of distributed systems.
 Concepts and existing approaches are described using a variety of methods including case studies, abstract models, algorithms and implementation exercises.
-Prerequisite: CS 335 or graduate standing.
+Prerequisite: CS 335.